node-loader/node-loader-core/README.md

 A configurable NodeJS loader that combines multiple other loaders into one.

+## Deprecation Notice

+As of NodeJS 20, combining multiple loaders into one loader is possible via [chaining with the `--import` flag](https://nodejs.org/docs/latest-v20.x/api/module.html#chaining).
+It is recommended to switch to native NodeJS chaining.

 ## Motivation

 [NodeJS Loaders](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html#esm_experimental_loaders) are a new feature that allow you to configure the behavior of modules loaded with `import` or `import()`.
 NodeJS currently only allows you to specify a single loader when starting up Node.
 However, the `@node-loader/core` project allows you to combine multiple into a single loader through a configuration file.